voronkov44/k8s-lb-controller/README.md

 ## Deployment / Manifests

-The current installation flow is Kustomize-based.
+The repository supports two installation paths:

+- Helm chart for packaged installation and distribution
+- Kustomize manifests for development, debugging, and manifest-based installs

+For detailed Helm usage, values, and chart-specific notes, see [charts/k8s-lb-controller/README.md](charts/k8s-lb-controller/README.md).

+The Kustomize resources in this repository are organized as follows:

 - `config/default` is the main deployment entrypoint.
-- `config/manager` contains the controller Deployment.
+- `config/manager` contains the controller `Deployment`.
 - `config/rbac` contains the service account and minimal RBAC for `Service` and `EndpointSlice`.
 - `config/default/metrics_service.yaml` exposes the metrics endpoint internally.
 - `config/prometheus/monitor.yaml` contains an optional `ServiceMonitor` for clusters that already have Prometheus Operator CRDs.

 The `ServiceMonitor` stays optional because not every cluster has Prometheus Operator CRDs installed.
-Helm installation is not documented here because Helm packaging is not part of the current repository state.

 Render the default install set with the repo-local Kustomize tool: